josephberger/PanOS-Master-Tshoot/README.md

 ## Wishlist items for furture versions.
 - `userid`: UserID information such as agents, connectivity status etc.
 - `csv export`: Export things like 'routes' or 'arps' to a CSV formatt.
 - `IPv6`: Support IPv6 items.
+(IPv6 support is in testing)
-- `Logical Routers`: Supoort the PanOS logical routers and Advanced Routing Engine.
+- `Logical Routers`: Supoort the PanOS logical routers and Advanced Routing Engine (ARE).
+(ARE support is in testing)
 - `More BGP`: Support more BGP detailed items.
 - `OSPF`: Support OSPF items such as neighbors.
 - `vsys aware`: Support vsys aware for router separation.
+- `Credential Update`: Update credentials for Panorama and NGFWs.
 - `Various CLI commands`: Support various CLI commands such as sessions or hardware status.
 - `Comma separated filters`: Support comma separated filters to target multiple items at once.